 If you’re using public Microsatellites or working in Developer Mode, then that’s all you really need to know about Microsatellites, as Lightstep installs and maintains them.
 If you’re using on-premises Microsatellites, read further to understand how they work, how many to use, and how to install, monitor, and maintain them.

-Each Microsatellite collects 100% of unsampled recent spans (or a sampled set if using the sampling) configuration parameter) and sends them to the Lightstep SaaS, which then processes and temporarily stores that data during trace assembly.
-The length of time between the newest and the oldest span currently held for analysis is the retention window.
-The retention window is one hour, meaning that trace data from the last hour is available to the Lightstep UI for real-time analysis.
+Each Microsatellite collects 100% of unsampled recent spans (or a sampled set if using the sampling) configuration parameter) and sends them to the Lightstep SaaS, which then processes and temporarily stores that data for trace assembly.
+The length of time between the newest and the oldest span data currently held for analysis is the retention window.
+The retention window is three days, meaning that trace data from the last three days is always available to Lightstep Observability for real-time analysis.

 Microsatellites don’t have strict CPU and memory requirements.
 One recommendation is to start with 2 CPU and 2 GB machines and see how much memory and CPU is utilized.
 We expect a 2 CPU and 2 GB machine to support 6 MB per second based on internal benchmarking.
 Exact resource usage may vary by customer, but this is a good starting place before tuning or enabling autoscaling.